 Aina is a diagnostic sensor and smartphone application that plugs into any smartphone and analyzes HbA1c, blood glucose, hemoglobin, creatinine, and lipids from a capillary blood sample in only minutes.
 The device can be used by patients for self-monitoring as well as by healthcare providers for mass screening and point-of-care testing.

 Aina has also developed the Habits Program, based on the landmark Diabetes Prevention Program, to deliver digital coaching and support to patients recently diagnosed with pre-diabetes or type II diabetes.
 The user can also visit Jana care’s desk support

-Goal 3: Good health and well-being.
+SDG 3: Good Health and Well-Being

 50,000 patients in India as of February 2017.